barharding/Election_Analysis/README.md

 ## Election Audit Results
 The analysis of the election show that:

 - There were 369,711 votes cast in the election.
+This result is derived from the code below which shows a total votes variable being incremented at each row.

 ````python
  # For each row in the CSV file.